neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="https://www.postgresql.org/docs/16/pgrowlocks.html" description="Provides a pgrowlocks() function that shows row locking information for a specified table, which can aid in concurrency and deadlock debugging" icon="app-store">pgrowlocks</a>

-<a href="https://www.postgresql.org/docs/16/tcn.html" description="Provides a trigger function to notify listeners of changes to a table, allowing applications to respond to changes in the database." icon="app-store">tcn</a>
+<a href="https://www.postgresql.org/docs/16/tcn.html" description="Provides a trigger function to notify listeners of changes to a table, allowing applications to respond to changes in the database" icon="app-store">tcn</a>

 </DetailIconCards>